Short Course Intensives

 Learn more about these courses in the Iowa State University Schedule of Classes.

-The following short course intensives were taught in past semesters.
+The following short course intensives were offered in past semesters.

 ADVRT/JL MC/P R 391A – MarTech: Essential Technologies for Advertising and Public Relations